masa-finance/masa-oracle/docs/oracle-node/protocol-binary-installation.md

 ---
-id: quickstart
+id: protocol-binary-installation
-title: Quickstart Guide
+title: Protocol Binary Installation
 ---

-This guide will help you set up and run a Masa Oracle node quickly.
+This guide will help you set up and run a Masa Node ready for configuration and deployment.

 ### Prerequisites